A First Look at Bugs in LLM Inference Engines: RQ2: Root Causes

 Correct functionality implementation forms the operational backbone of LLM inference engines.
 We identify 432 functionality-related cases (41 \% of total), spanning nine categories.
 This substantial number highlights the challenges in balancing mathematical accuracy, framework compatibility, and performance optimization.
 Next, we explain each root cause through examples.

 Bug can originate from root causes that are common in DL libraries. \emph{Incorrect Algorithm Implementation (RC.1)} refers to problematic functional implementation, such as the optimization strategies and computing kernels.
 For instance, in vLLM issue \#590, an erroneous implementation of `RoPE' algorithm within attention operators caused unexpected output tokens.
 This represents the most (43\%) prevalent functionality issue with 184 cases, emphasizing the complexity of functionalities in LLM inference engines. \emph{Misused API (RC.2)}, with 75 cases, refers to incorrect usage of either internal or external APIs.
 This includes (1) failing to use an API or using it redundantly, and (2) using an incorrect API name or arguments.
-For example, in vLLM issue \#9059, directly accessing a non-existent 'vocab' attribute in 'MistralTokenizer' instead of using 'get\_vocab()' caused a bug. \emph{Mismatched Shape (RC.3)}, with 53 cases, occurs when tensor dimensions violate operator requirements.
+For example, in vLLM issue \#9059, directly accessing a non-existent 'vocab' attribute in 'MistralTokenizer' instead of using 'get\_vocab()' caused a bug.
+Additionally, RC.1 is used when the core problem lies in the algorithmic logic (e.g., wrong formula or algorithm adoption), while RC.2 is used when the bug stems from incorrect API usage (e.g., wrong arguments, wrong function calls). \emph{Mismatched Shape (RC.3)}, with 53 cases, occurs when tensor dimensions violate operator requirements.
 For instance, in TensorRT-LLM issue \#2150, a `5D' tensor input to conv2d layers (which expect `3D/4D' inputs) led to a crash.

 Bugs can stem from root causes that are widespread in software. \emph{Incorrect Exception Handling (RC.4)}, with 37 cases, denotes failures to properly handle the exceptions.
 For example, in Llama.cpp issue \#1768, the engine failed to raise exceptions for out-of-bounds input, resulting in a crash. \emph{Incorrect Conditional Logic (RC.5)}, with 24 cases, involves incorrect handling of condition branches.
 For instance, in Mlc-llm issue \#2361, the engine failed to handle the condition where `committed\_tokens' is empty during the dialog initialization phase, leading to a crash. \emph{Incorrect Type (RC.6)}, with 24 cases, stems from type system violations.
 For example, Deepspeed issue \#2183 mistakenly passed `ABCMeta' class objects instead of strings for name parameters. \emph{Numerical Issue (RC.7)}, with 17 cases, involves failures in numerical computing, such as division by zero, overflow, and incorrect rounding.
 For example, Deepspeed issue \#2090 treated microsecond timestamps as second units in flops profiling, causing metric inflation. \emph{Incorrect Assignment (RC.8)}, with 15 cases, includes wrong variable/value assignments.
 In Llama.cpp issue \#2050, a tensor dimension index was misassigned during OpenCL kernel configuration.